qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Not wanting to diagnose health problem.
 - Reluctant to check the account after an investment failed.

+### Self-deception

+Robert Trivers proposes that we deceive ourselves to help deceiving others:

+- If one tries to deceive others without internally believing in the lie, the brain need to process two pieces of conflicting information, which takes more efforts and is slower.
+- When one knows one is telling lie, one may unable to control the nervousness, which can show in ways like heart beat rate, face blush, body movement, etc. Deceiving self before deceiving others can avoid these nervousness signals.

 ## Quick simplified understanding